sisterai/estate-assistant-system/README.md

 > As you develop, before committing, we recommend running the linter and formatter to ensure code quality with `npm run format`.
 This will format your code according to the project's ESLint and Prettier configurations.

 ## Deployment

+Our app is fully deployed/hosted on the cloud using modern, powerful tech stacks (AWS, GCP, Terraform, Vercel, and more)!
+Below are its specifics:

 - **Infrastructure as Code (IaC)**